shirohasuki/TETris/README.md

 This is a full-stack hardware and software platform for machine learning tasks.

-TETris is divided into three modules, front-end middle-end and back-end.
+TETris is divided into three parts, front-end middle-end and back-end.
 Each component is decoupled from the other and inserted into this system.
 Here is a continuously updated list of optional sub-projects as follows.

 | sub-project   | Type       |	discription |
 |:--------      | :---------:|:--------     |